-Throughout your first semester you’ll take First-Year Seminar.
-First-Year Seminar is a 3 credit course that meets twice a week in a larger lecture setting that covers various topics first-year students need.
-There is also another hour of small group discussion to learn the ins and outs of being a student at BJU.
-Each seminar is customized for each group of students, so it’s a great place for you to ask questions as they come up during the year.
+Throughout your first semester you’ll take Pathways.
+Pathways is a 3 credit course that helps you transition into college and helps you learn about all the resources available to help you succeed.
+It is customized for each group of students, so it’s a great place for you to ask questions as they come up during the year.

 You’ll learn about the people and resources that are available to you and how to reach them.
 You’ll also pick up some great tips about things like life in the residence hall, involvement in the community, and special events that you won’t want to miss.